JRC1995/Self-Organizing-Map/README.md

 If a color is a mixture of two (like 'blueish-green'), then the pixel represents a 'gray-area' i.e that pixel is best matching unit for patterns of different classes.

+Black pixels are not the best matching pixels for any of the input patterns.